ToothlessRider/ESE_Notes/Cloud_Computing_ESE.md

 (UDDI)?
 Demonstrate UDDI in detail.**

 Ans.
 - This is a registry service.
-So that the metadata information
+So that the metadata information can be saved and provided to the customers
 - A framework to define XML-based registries.
 - Registries are repositories that contain documents that describe business data and also provide search capabilities and programmatic access to remote applications.
-Businesses can publish information about themselves and the services they offer.
+- Businesses can publish information about themselves and the services they offer.
 - Can be interrogated by SOAP messages and provides access to WSDL documents describing web services in its directory.

-- Service Registry:
+- *Service Registry*:
 	- Provides support for publishing and locating services.
 	- Like telephone yellow pages.
-- Service Provider:
+- *Service Provider*:
 	- Provides e-business services.
 	- Publishes these services through a registry.
-- Service Requestor:
+- *Service Requestor*:
 	- Finds required services via the service broker.
-	- Binds to services via Servcie Provider.
+	- Binds to services via Service Provider.

 **![](https://lh7-us.googleusercontent.com/SdG8y2T5jwKpIqXYTLJAl22kqVOGvQR_gSrJ5HsP0AKz_07IdtOmN4Oeyu57dMSb16sP1Efz0CVgxDdrAOUKpAIAuDCim7XLQJ8h6bPTKs_Sbf7V5Baj0dvfWSJKW9Y1fyV1BiW1ZkmknOdz1JN1ydQ)**